4e6anenk0/settings_provider/README.md

 Settings.of(context).get(property);
 ```

-Each time we need to send a new property to return or change the setting.
-Do you need to create a new property with similar settings every time when you make a change to the settings?
-Yes, but you don't have to do it yourself ever.
-In order to make a change, you need to use the `copyWith()` method, which is well known to Flutter developers.
+A logical question arises...
+Do you need to create a new property with similar settings every time when you make a change to the settings? **Yes, but you don't have to do it yourself ever.**

+If you want to make a change in your settings, you need to use the `copyWith()` method, which is well known to Flutter developers.
 For example, look how simple it is:

 ```dart
 Settings.of(context).update(property.copyWith(defaultValue: newValue));